-The AGENCY shall, at its sole expense maintain in full force and effect at all times during the term of this Contract, at least the insurance coverage and minimum limits (including endorsements), as described herein.
-The AGENCY shall agree to provide the COUNTY with at least ten (10) days' prior notice of any cancellation, non-renewal or material change to the insurance coverage.
-Failure to maintain the required insurance shall be a basis for termination of this Contract.
-The requirements contained herein, as well as the COUNTY'S review or acceptance of insurance maintained by the AGENCY are not intended to and shall not in any manner limit or qualify the liabilities and obligations assumed by the AGENCY under this Contract.
-Where applicable, coverage shall apply on a primary and non-contributory basis.
+The AGENCY shall maintain at its sole expense, in force and effect at all times during the term of this Contract, insurance coverage and limits (including endorsements) as described herein.
+Failure to maintain at least the required insurance shall be considered default of the Contract.
+The requirements contained herein, as well as AGENCY'S review or acceptance of insurance maintained by the AGENCY, are not intended to and shall not in any manner limit or qualify the liabilities and obligations assumed by the AGENCY under the Contract.
+The AGENCY agrees to notify the COUNTY at least ten (10) days prior to cancellation, non-renewal or material change to the required insurance coverage.
+Where the policy allows, coverage shall apply on a primary and non-contributory basis.